Note

 .
 The rsync

-command ensures that we preserve symlinks, so we don’t make unnecessary copies of the frameworks.
+command preserves symlinks, so unnecessary copies of the frameworks are not made.
 Finally, we add an install target for the macOS app bundle.

 Note: The uncommented # Copy all frameworks into the app bundle

 block copies all frameworks (graphics, audio, etc.) into the app bundle.
-If you don’t use audio, you can comment out the # Copy all frameworks into the app bundle
+If you do not use audio, you can comment out the # Copy all frameworks into the app bundle

 block and uncomment the # Copy only the SFML freetype framework into the app bundle

 block to copy only the freetype framework.
 This will greatly reduce the size of the app bundle.
-But if you’re just starting out, copying all frameworks is a good idea.
+However, if you are just starting out, copying all frameworks is a good idea.

 # Copy all frameworks into the app bundle